Criticism – The 1st Horseman

-While the least damaging of the Four Horsemen, Criticism is still destructive to a relationship.
-It attempts to paint the other person as fully offensive . . . a mostly or completely bad person.
-You’ll often hear exclusive language like, “You always,” or “You never” when criticism is happening.
-It paints your partner as not just doing something bad, but that they are actually consistently bad.
+Criticism is when you judge a person’s character instead of just their behavior.
+In the context of relationships, it’s like character assassination.
+While the least damaging of the Four Horsemen, Criticism is still destructive to a relationship because it attempts to paint the other person as completely bad.
+You often hear exclusive language like “You always” or “You never” when criticism is happening.
+This paints your partner as not just doing something bad, but as consistently being bad.

-There are many other approaches to the softened startup and the Gottman Method Couples Counseling teaches you all kinds of strategies for accomplishing this.
+There are many other approaches to the softened startup, and the Gottman Method Couples Counseling helps you find methods that work in your unique relationship.